| | How

 parent(s).
 Both parents, all things being equal, have the right

 and the responsibility in sharing in the caring of their children.
+The alternative is to remove such a child from the home-setting

 where such parental alienation occurs.
 In the case where both parents